I wrote a post on the quality of intimacy in west coast swing on my personal facebook page, which you can read here!

 In the long run, however, I would hope that we could come to fuzz the edges between lead and follow roles.
 I would hope that both leaders and followers see each other as a human being worth listening to, and worth contributing to a dance.
 I do of course believe that lead-follow dynamics need to be in place for dances and especially fast-paced ones to take place; but it is eminently possible to revise them, as dances such as west coast swing and now somewhat salsa are beginning to demonstrate.
 All is takes is the courage to be open-ended, vulnerable, and present with another human being.

-Second, I wish to be clear that bachata remains both my favorite Afro-Latin music and my favorite Afro-Latin dance (well, mambo may be tied for first these days).
+Introductory caveat 2: I love bachata.
+This article is not a critique of the dance as a whole.
 From the spiciest traditional to the slowest and most lyrical remix, I enjoy it all.
 I have a deep love for this dance that I feel, at it’s best, is romantic, is playful, is relaxing, is exciting, is intimate, and is respectful all at the same time.

 Unfortunately, I find that bachata is rarely at it’s best, or near it, for me any more.